JStateson/HP_search/README.md

-# HP Search - Lookup HP devices to solve various user problems: Connectivity, disassembly, Specifications, spares
+# HP Search - Lookup HP devices to solve various user problems: Connectivity, disassembly, Specifications, spares.
+Also fixes missing Khoros spoilers.

 ## Useful only for volunteers at the HP support community.